adriansuter/php-autoload-override/README.md

         $p = new Probability();

         $GLOBALS['rand_return'] = 35;

         $this->assertEquals('blue', $p->pick(34, 'red', 'blue'));
         $this->assertEquals('red', $p->pick(35, 'red', 'blue'));
     }
 }
 ```

-Our test case would call the `pick` method two times.
+The test case `testRand` would call the `pick` method two times.
 The first one checks, if the `else`-block
 gets executed.
 The second one checks, if the `if`-block gets executed.

 Note that this override would only be applied during the unit tests.